-Dr. Tedros Adhanom Ghebreyesus re-elected to lead the WHO
+Dr Tedros Adhanom Ghebreyesus re-elected to lead the WHO.

-Dr. Tedros Ghebreyesus has been re-elected to lead the World Health Organization (WHO) for another term of five years.
+He has been re-elected to lead the World Health Organization (WHO) for another term of five years.

-His re-election was confirmed on May 24 during the 75 World Health Assembly in Geneva.
+Dr Tedros Adhanom Ghebreyesus re-election was confirmed on May 24 during the 75 World Health Assembly in Geneva.
 He was the only candidate for the position.

 The delegates voted by secret ballot and results were announced by Ahmed Robleh Abdilleh of Djibouti at the annual meeting.
 This was largely a formality consider that he was the only candidate contesting for the position.